Shanjiv/web_server_azure/README.md

 ### Getting Started
 1. Clone this repository

-2. Create your infrastructure as code

-3. Update this README to reflect how someone would use your code.

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)
 2. Install the [Azure command line interface](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)